-This definition covers young people under 18 who are looking after or helping to look after a parent, guardian, grandparent or sibling who has a mental or physical illness, addiction or disability.
+According to the Children and Families Act, a young carer is a person under 18 who looks after or helps to look after a parent, guardian, grandparent or sibling who has a mental or physical illness, addiction or disability.
+The care they offer might include:

-This care might include

-- doing extra jobs in and around the home, such as cooking, cleaning and shopping - helping someone get dressed, washed, take medication - helping them get around in and outside of the home - ♦ looking after a sibling while parents are busy - acting as an advocate with health or social care professionals if parents or guardians have mental health issues or learning disabilities.
-Can also act as an interpreter when English is an additional language skills or lacks digital skills - managing household budgets
+- doing extra jobs in and around the home, such as cooking, cleaning and shopping - helping someone get dressed, get washed, or take medication - · helping them get around in and outside of the home - looking after a sibling while parents are busy - acting as an advocate with health or social care professionals if parents or guardians have mental health issues or learning disabilities.
+They can also act as an interpreter when English is an additional language skills or lacks digital skills - managing household budgets

-Young carers in Norfolk
+Young Carers in Norfolk

-- It is estimated that in Norfolk there are over 6,000 young people under the age of 18 with caring responsibilities for a family member. - As many as 1 in 5 secondary-aged pupils are estimated to be young carers (Source: University of Nottingham 2018) - ♦ The average age of a young carer is 12. - On average young carers are caring for at least 4 years before anyone offers any help (Source: Barnardo's) - ♦ 600 young carers and young adult carers reported they provided over 50 hours of care a week (Source: Norfolk Insights 2017)
+- It is estimated that in Norfolk there are 18,000 young people under the age of 18 with caring responsibilities for a family member. - As many as 1 in 5 secondary-aged pupils are estimated to be young carers (Source: University of Nottingham 2018) - The average age of a young carer is 12. - On average young carers are caring for at least 4 years before anyone offers any help (Source: Barnardo's) - 600 young carers and young adult carers reported they provided over 50 hours of care a week (Source: Norfolk Insights 2017)